leonardr/botfriend/sample-bots/postcards/README.md

   Postcards runs in a loop, with the backlog being refilled whenever it empties, it's expected that identical posts will appear about three years apart.

+Use the backlog-load script to load the backlog.

+$ ./backlog-load --config=sample-bots --bot=postcards --file=sample-bots/postcards/backlog.ndjson

+Then you can use the post script to post items:

+$ ./post --config=sample-bots --bot=postcards

+The posts will show up in sample-bots/postcards/Roy's Postcards.txt.